Should I respond to my ex’s text/email is a question almost everyone trying to get back their ex asks him/herself at least once.

 Would you want your ex to ignore your text, email or phone message?
 Of course not.

 That said, rushing to hit the reply button is not always the wisest thing to do, let alone the healthiest thing to do if you have needy and clingy tendencies.
 Your ex will not see it as you being courteous or polite, but as you being needy especially if you continue to text multiple times until you get an answer.
-If your ex is an avoidant, you may end up pushing him or her further away.
+If your ex is an avoidant, you may end up pushing them further away.

 Sometimes it works to your advantage to respond right away, other times it’s best to wait a few hours/days, and some other times there may be no need to respond at all.
 The trick is knowing when and what to respond to right away and when and what to wait before responding.